Smart polymer

 Smart polymers, stimuli-responsive polymers or functional polymers are high-performance polymers that change according to the environment they are in.

-Such materials can be sensitive to a number of factors, such as temperature, humidity, pH, chemical compounds, the wavelength or intensity of light or an electrical or magnetic field and can respond in various ways, like altering color or transparency, becoming conductive or permeable to water or changing shape (shape memory polymers).
+Such materials can be sensitive to a number of factors, such as temperature, humidity, pH, chemical compounds, the wavelength or intensity of light or an electrical or magnetic field and can respond in various ways, such as altering color or transparency, becoming conductive or permeable to water or changing shape (shape memory polymers).
 Usually, slight changes in the environment are sufficient to induce large changes in the polymer's properties.